 Step 2.4.1: Nominal Fire Frequency Estimation

 A frequency for each fire ignition source bin on a per component basis has been developed and is provided in Attachment 4.
-Using the screening results obtained in Step 2.3, record for each fire source, the number of sources retained and the fire frequency per counting unit for each unscreened fire ignition source bin in the Risk Quantification Worksheet ( 2.1.8 in Attachment 1).
+Using the screening results obtained in Step 2.3, record for each fire source, the number of sources retained and the fire frequency per counting unit for each unscreened fire ignition source bin in the Risk Quantification Worksheet (Worksheet 2.1.8 in Attachment 1).

 Step 2.4.2: Findings Based on Increase in Fire Frequency